 Yes you can!
 And while I’d fight to keep him on the boob long enough for a meagre feed before bed, he’ll chug a 7-ounce bottle in no time flat.

 It’s ok to use formula

 Friends, mommas, here’s the deal.
-Breast is indeed best for your baby.
 Breast milk is a magical, miracle food that’s perfectly comprised to be in tune with your baby’s needs.
 It offers all of the essential nutrients your baby needs, immunity, as well as warmth and a bonding experience.

 But!
 But!
 But!
 You know what’s more important than breast feeding?
 That your baby just gets some damn food.

 Here’s an excellent study using sibling comparisons to estimate the effects of breastfeeding.
 It doesn’t come out as far ahead of formula as you might think.

 And if you hate breastfeeding or it’s so frustrating that you’re literally screaming at your baby to just effing eat (I was screaming.
 I mean, I was screaming at him at times) you need to know that it’s ok to use formula.

 One night when Odin was four months old, I didn’t have any expressed milk to offer him in a bottle.
 I’ve been staying up well past my bedtime to pump each night, and the previous night I had just been too tired.
 When I thought about putting him to the breast and battling through a pre-bed feed, my nipples literally inverted themselves and ran screaming out of the room.